gdnmobilelab/podmod-firebase/readme.md

 ## Running locally

-Similar to testing, this uses `docker-compose` to set up a local database:
+Similar to testing, this uses `docker-compose` to set up a local database.
+Before running dev you will need to perform database migrations:

+    npm run dev-migrate

+Then you can start the server:

     npm run dev